 The training program in the Boston University Medical Center Psychiatry Residency Program is designed to provide a breadth of knowledge of psychiatry, neurology, neuroscience, psychotherapies, and psychopharmacology.
 An integrated bio-psycho-socio-cultural model forms the basis of our approach.
 Our educational program progresses across four years of training from the basics in the PGY 1 year through advanced courses in the PGY 4.
 The Department of Psychiatry at Boston University Chobanian & Avedisian School of Medicine is nationally recognized for its strengths in serving diverse communities in Addiction Psychiatry, Post-Traumatic Stress Disorder, Anxiety Disorders, Cross Cultural and Community Psychiatry, and Psychiatry Services.

 Please click through our site tabs to learn about rotations, seminars, our residents, awards, and other program information.
-Our graduate first time board pass rate based on data from the new format is 100% compared with the national mean of 89%.

 Information about Addiction Psychiatry, Consult-Liaison Psychiatry, and Public Psychiatry Fellowships can be found under Fellowships.

-If you have additional questions, please contact the Program Coordinator, Shauna Gaughan (email@example.com).
+If you have additional questions, please contact us at firstname.lastname@example.org.